BoweyLou/SupaSupa/README.md

 - Customizable bonus awards with icon and color selection
 - Brutalist design system with customizable cards, colors, and icons
 - Expanded icon categories for kids' activities, chores, and school tasks
+- Responsive card system optimized for mobile, tablet, and desktop devices

 ## Getting Started